FourierFlows/GeophysicalFlows.jl/paper/paper.md

    index: 4
  - name: University of California San Diego
    index: 5
-date: 27 November 2020
+date: 3 December 2020
 bibliography: paper.bib
 ---

 # Summary

-FourierFlows is great...
+GeophysicalFlows.jl is a julia package and it is very nice...

 <!--
 # Citations